5 talent pool development practices HR leaders need to know

 Ensure your workforce is developing the skills they need to set your business apart

 As skill gaps widen and labor shortages continue, many HR leaders recognize that it’s time to reassess their approach to developing talent pools.
 In the past, talent acquisition teams primarily looked outside of the organization to build talent pools and fill vacancies.
-Yet, in the new world of work, more organizations are turning their attention inwards and focusing on the people they already have.
+Yet, in the new world of work, more organizations are turning their attention inward and focusing on the people they already have.

 Prioritizing internal mobility and employee growth has several benefits.
 When companies build their talent from within, employees step into new roles with more contextual knowledge.
-Team members are also encouraged to continue putting their best foot forward in order to grow within the company.
+Team members are also encouraged to continue putting their best foot forward to grow within the company.

 While there are plenty of advantages associated with internal mobility, it also means that leaders must rethink how they create their talent pools.
 Instead of relying on external hires, it now falls on HR teams to nurture their talent and develop an in-depth understanding of how to effectively harness the skills they have to offer.